Reliable Neural Networks for Regression Uncertainty Estimation: Introduction

 \section{Introduction}

-The proven utility of accurate data analysis has caused machine learning (ML) and deep neural networks (NNs) to emerge as crucially important tools in academia, industry, and society \citep{lecun2015}.
-NNs have many documented successes in a wide variety of critical domains such as natural language processing \citep{collobert2008, mikolov2013, sutskever2014}, computer vision \citep{krizhevsky2012}, and speech recognition \citep{hinton2012, hannun2014}.
+The proven utility of accurate data analysis has caused machine learning (ML) and deep neural networks (NNs) to emerge as crucially important tools in academia, industry, and society \cite{lecun2015}.
+NNs have many documented successes in a wide variety of critical domains such as natural language processing \cite{collobert2008, mikolov2013, sutskever2014}, computer vision \cite{krizhevsky2012}, and speech recognition \cite{hinton2012, hannun2014}.
+Given their impressive performance and high accuracies, researchers have been interested in reliably deploying deep NNs in safety-critical, real-world applications.
 The main aspect that differentiates ML methods from traditional statistical modeling techniques is their ability to provide tractable analysis on large and informationally dense datasets.
-As the amount of data being produced each year continues to accelerate, ML-based techniques are expected to dominate the future of data analysis.
+As the amount of data being produced each year continues to accelerate, ML-based techniques are expected to dominate the future of data analysis.\\

-Unless NN models are trained in a way to make predictions that indicate uncertainty when they are not confident, these models can make overly confident, yet incorrect, predictions.
-While these models can guarantee a level of accuracy for data that is statistically similar to the data they trained on, they have no guarantee to make accurate predictions on statistically different (known as out-of-distribution \citep{hendrycks2016baseline}) data.
+Unless NN models are trained in a way to make predictions that indicate uncertainty when they are not confident, these models can make overly confident, yet incorrect, predictions \cite{guo2017calibration}.
+While these models can guarantee a level of accuracy for data that is statistically similar to the data they trained on, they have no guarantee to make accurate predictions on statistically different (known as out-of-distribution \cite{hendrycks2016baseline}) data.
 For instance, after training a vanilla NN to classify the hand written digits in the MNIST dataset, one observes (far more often than not) that feeding the NN a uniformly randomly generated image results in a prediction probability one for the predicted digit.
-This overly certain and wrong prediction is in stark contrast with what the modeler would desire, e.g. a uniform distribution that indicates uncertainty \citep{NEURIPS2018_a981f2b7}.
+This overly certain and wrong prediction is in stark contrast with what the modeler would desire, e.g. a uniform distribution that indicates uncertainty \cite{sensoy2018evidential}.\\